TheDJZiegler/hacktoberfest-roll-call/README.md

 ![Hacktoberfest](src/logo.svg?raw=true "Hacktoberfest")

-Follow the directions below to
+Follow the directions below to add yourself to our Hacktoberfest Roll Call

 ### 1. Go to the tab in the top-right corner, underneath your profile icon where it says *fork* and click on it!